tkesgar/javelin/README.md

 npm run export
 ```

-The compiled files is available in `out` directory, which should be served using
+The compiled files are available in `out` directory, which should be served using
 a HTTP server.

 ## Contributing